cultureamp/cultureamp-front-end-scripts/README.md

 We currently don't offer any default prettier configuration, preferring to stick to the defaults.

 If you wish to change the settings you can provide your own [configuration file](https://prettier.io/docs/en/configuration.html).

+## Changelog

+View the [Releases Tab](https://github.com/cultureamp/cultureamp-front-end-scripts/releases) for information about releases, including any breaking changes.

+You can also view [release notes for versions before 0.3.1](https://github.com/cultureamp/cultureamp-front-end-scripts/blob/75be91fe87b52bc26f8a90a5a624cb2040e2f070/CHANGELOG.md).